perladvent/perldotcom/content/article/_pub_2002_10_01_hashes.md

 {
-   "title" : "How Hashes Really Work",
+   "thumbnail" : "/images/_pub_2002_10_01_hashes/111-hashes.gif",
+   "description" : " It's easy to take hashes for granted in Perl.
+They are simple, fast, and they usually &quot;just work,&quot; so people never need to know or care about how they are implemented.
+Sometimes, though, it's interesting and rewarding to look...", "categories" : "development",
    "tags" : [
       "hashes-hash"
    ],
-   "categories" : "development",
-   "slug" : "/pub/2002/10/01/hashes",
-   "date" : "2002-10-01T00:00:00-08:00",
-   "draft" : null,
-   "thumbnail" : "/images/_pub_2002_10_01_hashes/111-hashes.gif",
    "image" : null,
-   "description" : " It's easy to take hashes for granted in Perl.
-They are simple, fast, and they usually &quot;just work,&quot; so people never need to know or care about how they are implemented.
-Sometimes, though, it's interesting and rewarding to look...", "authors" : [
+   "authors" : [
       "abhijit-menon-sen"
-   ]
+   ],
+   "draft" : null,
+   "date" : "2002-10-01T00:00:00-08:00",
+   "slug" : "/pub/2002/10/01/hashes.html",
+   "title" : "How Hashes Really Work"
 }